poseidon/typhoon/docs/advanced/customization.md

 Container Linux Configs (CLCs) declare how a Container Linux instance's disk should be provisioned on first boot from disk.
 CLCs define disk partitions, filesystems, files, systemd units, dropins, networkd configs, mount units, raid arrays, and users.
 Typhoon creates controller and worker instances with base Container Linux Configs to create a minimal, secure Kubernetes cluster on each platform.

-Typhoon AWS, Google Cloud, and Digital Ocean give users the ability to provide CLC *snippets* - valid Container Linux Configs that are validated and additively merged into the Typhoon base config during `terraform plan`.
+Typhoon AWS, Azure, bare-metal, DigitalOcean, and Google Cloud support CLC *snippets* - valid Container Linux Configs that are validated and additively merged into the Typhoon base config during `terraform plan`.
 This allows advanced host customizations and experimentation.

 #### Examples